voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 1. Import `fiftyone`
 2. Define your Panel as a Python class
 3. Configure your Panel
-4. Add state or perform an operations on Panel load
+4. Add state or perform an operation on Panel load
 5. Create the visual components of your Panel
 6. Render the components of your Panel
 7. Register your Panel within your FiftyOne App